archie-swif/search-engine/README.md

 ## Installation and running

-You can try the live demo AWS Elastic Beanstalk http://ryabokon-search-engine.us-west-2.elasticbeanstalk.com/
+You can try the live demo on AWS Elastic Beanstalk http://ryabokon-search-engine.us-west-2.elasticbeanstalk.com/

 ---